smguilia/overview-1/shared-responsibility.md

 </dl>

-{{site.data.keyword.cloud_notm}} supports the following types of offerings and the corresponding shared responsibility models.
+{{site.data.keyword.cloud_notm}} supports the following types of products and the corresponding shared responsibility models.
 For more information about each specific service, refer to the documentation for that service.

 ## Infrastructure-as-a-service
 {: #iaas-services-responsibilities}

-Infrastructure-as-a-service (IaaS) offerings that are managed by {{site.data.keyword.IBM_notm}} are fully multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} physical infrastructure, created in customer-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
-Examples of this offering type are Virtual Servers and Bare Metal Servers with the related block volumes connected to the customer account private subnets.
-You can find a list of these types of offerings in the {{site.data.keyword.cloud_notm}} catalog on the Services tab, and each offering is in an infrastructure sub-category within the Compute or VPC infrastructure categories.
+Infrastructure-as-a-service (IaaS) products that are managed by {{site.data.keyword.IBM_notm}} are fully multi-tenant, accessed remotely, hosted on {{site.data.keyword.IBM_notm}} physical infrastructure, created in customer-owned accounts, and have control plane and data plane security that is owned by {{site.data.keyword.IBM_notm}}.
+Examples of this product type are Virtual Servers and Bare Metal Servers with the related block volumes connected to the customer account private subnets.
+You can find a list of these types of products in the {{site.data.keyword.cloud_notm}} catalog on the Services tab, and each product is in an infrastructure sub-category within the Compute or VPC infrastructure categories.

 | Resource | Incident and Operations Management | Change Management | Identity and Access Management | Security and Regulation Compliance | Disaster Recovery |